tue-ees-5xwg0/assignments/README.md

 So you just have to implement the required functionalities.
 In the other two assignments you need to define your own APIs.

+**NOTE: even for assignment 1, the given API is just an advice.
+You are free (and you should if you would like to get a high score) to choose a different (and more efficient) API.**

 ### Pull Requests

 All the assignments have to be finished in the form of